syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Sticky-Note-Annotation.md

 ## Events

 The PdfViewerControl notifies through events, when `AnnotationChangedAction` such us adding, deleting, select, deselect, moving and resizing made in annotations.
-It also provides the annotations common information such as page index, bounds and action type performed in respective annotation.
+It also provides the annotations common information such as annotation name, page index, bounds and action type performed in respective annotation.

 ### StickyNoteAnnotationChanged Event